 - Cloud hosting — your servers are hosted through Infrastructure as a Service (Iaas).

-With perpetual licensing, you pay the full licensing costs up-front, starting from $5,000 USD for 3 users (or $6,167 CAD).
-You also pay an annual fee to Microsoft after that.
-Encore customers typically pay 18% the first year and 16% after that.
+With perpetual licensing, you pay the full licensing costs upfront, starting from $5,000 USD for 3 users (or $6,167 CAD).
+You also pay an annual maintenance fee to Microsoft after that.
+As of October 1, 2022, customers will typically pay 19% the first year and 17% after that.
 Subscription licensing avoids that large initial capital expense.

 With cloud hosting, you save the cost and risk of upgrading your servers every 2–3 years.
-Cloud hosting also usually provides better security for your company, and your Dynamics partner may offer additional perks such as 24-hour monitoring, weekly server updates, break-fix support, and automatic backups.
-However, companies with special data regulations or requirements may find the on-premise option better suited for their needs.
+Cloud hosting also provides superior security and easier remote work options.
+Your Dynamics Partner may also offer additional cloud perks such as 24-hour monitoring, weekly server updates, break-fix support, and automatic backups.

 GP Packs and Add-Ons